Lochzin/Sprite-Render-Tool-Wiki/docs/en/index.md

 - **💡 Light Pivot**
   - `Pivot Object`: object used as the pivot for light rotation.
+  - **💡 Tip**: You can place lights as children of the pivot (they will rotate with cameras) and add fixed lights outside the pivot to illuminate dark areas of the character.

 - **🎞️ Animations**
   - `Target Armature`: the armature to animate.